Moravian Academy: Beginning School

-The Beginning School includes preschool and kindergarten classes on the Downtown and Swain Campuses.
+The Beginning School includes preschool, pre-kindergarten, and kindergarten classes on the Historic Downtown and Swain Campuses.

 Lower School

-The Lower School serves students in first through fifth grades on the Downtown and Swain Campuses.
+The Lower School serves students in first through fifth grades on the Historic Downtown and Swain Campuses.

+Middle School

+The Middle School serves students in sixth through eighth grades on the Historic Downtown and Swain Campuses.

 Upper School

 The Upper School serves ninth through 12th grade students on the Merle-Smith Campus.

 Administration

-Henrietta Benigna Justina von Zinzendorf, founded the school in 1742.
+Countess Benigna Von Zinzendorf, founded the school in 1742.
 Since then, the heads of the school have been: